 Just one hour of missed sleep caused by the shifts of daylight saving time (DST) can significantly disrupt our circadian rhythms.
 This leaves many unsuspecting drivers behind the wheel, much drowsier than recommended.
-In a recent 2016 study, the AAA Foundation for Traffic Safety found that the risk of a car accident doubles when drivers are drowsy, especially in the days following the DST change.
+In a 2016 study, the AAA Foundation for Traffic Safety found that the risk of a car accident doubles when drivers are drowsy, especially in the days following the DST change.

 Drowsy Driving is Dangerous Driving

 No matter how badly you need to get to your destination, loud music, caffeine and rolling down the window are NOT enough to overcome the distractions caused by mental and physical fatigue.
-Driving drowsy not only increases your risk of an accident that can harm you, it also increases the likelihood that you could harm other drivers, bicyclists, motorcyclists, and pedestrians.
+Driving drowsy not only increases your risk of an accident that can harm you, but it also increases the likelihood that you could harm other drivers, bicyclists, motorcyclists, and pedestrians.
 Luckily, there are several ways to overcome the sleepiness that follows DST.

 Five Tips to Stay Alert After DST: